Scale your business with our modular plugins.

 4. Create a multilingual store

-The easiest way is to change the language of the whole store which will modify both the frontend and backend.
-Alternatively, if you want to have a language for the frontend and a different one in the backend, you can simply change the language of the dashboard.
-If you want to translate your store into a language that’s not available in WordPress, you’ll need to install it manually.
+The easiest way is to change the language of the entire store, which will affect both the frontend and the backend.
+Alternatively, if you want to use a different language for the frontend and the backend, you can change the dashboard language.

-Finally, if you sell to several markets all over the world, creating a multilingual store is your best choice.
+Finally, if you sell to multiple markets worldwide, creating a multilingual store is your best option.
 And the best part is that you can use free plugins to do so.

 If you found this article interesting, please share it on social media and help your friends translate their site.